 Standing looking out to sea from here, you can almost imagine the sight of the first Viking invaders who arrived here back in 819.
 Those Norse raiders may be long gone, but you still get a sense of the past at Howth Castle, which can trace its history to 1235 and still remains a family home.
 You have to book castle visits in plenty of time, but you’re free to wander the gardens, where you’ll find a huge collapsed Stone Age dolmen known as Aideen’s Grave.

 Today Dún Laoghaire is all gracious streets and pretty marina, but one November night in 1807, over 12 dreadful hours a storm drove two ships on to the rocks and 400 people died.
-The tragedy pushed the government to build a harbor, and the result was two piers made of massive granite blocks.
+The tragedy pushed the government to build a harbour, and the result was two piers made of massive granite blocks.
 They have since become a refuge for seafarers, and also a glorious place to walk while appreciating the beauty of Dublin Bay.

 Join the locals for a stroll down the pier and then go for coffee and a ‘99 ice cream at Teddy’s Ice Cream, which has been a much-loved, treat-filled fixture since 1950.